-- 1-6 a This policy plays a part in "conserving the character of the village as an attractive, safe community" by identifying areas in which measures could be taken to improve the architectural consistency and pedestrian-friendliness of the streetscape. - 1-6 b The sustainability of a village centre is linked to its distance from the residential areas.
+- 1-6a This policy plays a part in "conserving the character of the village as an attractive, safe community" by identifying areas in which measures could be taken to improve the architectural consistency and pedestrian-friendliness of the streetscape. - 1-6b The sustainability of a village centre is linked to its distance from the residential areas.
 Cottenham's expansion radially has accompanied a gradual denudation of central facilities as parking difficulties, added to the loss of facilities, make it progressively more convenient for many outlying residents to drive and park elsewhere for most purposes.
-A key metric is the 800 metres distance identified as "easy walking distance for the able - bodied by the Institute of Highways & Infrastructure and others. - a) Residents living within 800 metres easy walking distance of the amenities in the village centre might still be persuaded to walk much of the time, or cycle if there are more secure storage places within the central area.
-Improving the pedestrian experience with better pavements and safer crossing places might extend their stay and help restore facilities.
+A key metric is the 800 metres distance identified as "easy walking distance for the ablebodied" by the Chartered Institution of Highways & Transportation (CIHT)^{G63} and others. - a) Residents living within 800 metres easy walking distance of the amenities in the village centre might still be persuaded to walk much of the time, or cycle if there are more secure storage places within the central area.
+Improving the pedestrian experience with better pavements and safer crossing places might extend their stay and help restore facilities. - b) Residents beyond 800 metres from the centre will, as distance increases, travel elsewhere, usually by car, for most facilities unless there is adequate parking provision sufficiently near the village centre or suitable public transport.

-- b) Residents beyond 800 metres from the centre will, as distance increases, travel elsewhere, usually by car, for most facilities unless there is adequate parking provision sufficiently near the village centre or suitable public transport. - 1-6 c Central Cottenham has four distinctive, but dispersed, "focal points": - a) The Pond, a Local Green Space with a cluster of trees an active Telephone Box, bench and Notice Board, - b) Lambs Lane corner with its substantial pedestrian areas, small car park, the village Sign, and a bench all backed by the Cottenham Club, - c) Denmark Road corner with its small car park between The Chequers and the War Memorial, pedestrian area, bench and publicly-accessible defibrillator in the decommissioned Telephone Box, - d) The Village Green itself bordered with a rich collection of mature trees and several benches - 1-6 d The "central area" (figure 11) is formed either side of the central High Street: - a) the area bounded by Margett Street, Corbett Street, Telegraph Street and Denmark Road, and - b) the area bounded by Harlestones Road, Lyles Road and Lambs Lane - 1-6e Within this central area, the "core street" (the red line in figure 11), including the most popular destinations for business, leisure and recreation, is the part of High Street between the new Post Office near Margett Street and the Chequers public house at Denmark Road, and the "centre" can be regarded as the site of the old Post Office, approximately half-way along this core street. - 1-6f The priority within the centre is safe pedestrian, mobility scooter, push-chair and cycle movement and discouragement of unnecessary access by vehicles.
-While impractical to pedestrianise, reducing the speed limit in the core to 20mph is an objective. - 1-6g Making the centre more accessible to outlying residents requires increased provision of formal and informal car-parking, charging points, secure cycle storage, community transport scheme, and public transport bus stops at/near the main entry points to the central area to reduce traffic. - 1-6 h Through traffic will remain an issue, requiring more controlled pedestrian crossings, improved pavements and a 20mph limit within the streets of the village centre.
+- 1-6c Central Cottenham has four distinctive, but dispersed, "focal points": - a) The Pond, a Local Green Space with a cluster of trees, an active telephone box, bench and notice board, - b) Lambs Lane corner with its substantial pedestrian areas, small car park, the village sign, and a bench all backed by the Cottenham Club, - Denmark Road corner with its small car park between The Chequers and the War Memorial, pedestrian area, bench and publicly-accessible defibrillator in the decommissioned red telephone box, - d) The Village Green itself bordered with a rich collection of mature trees and several benches - 1-6d The "central area" (Figure 11) is formed either side of the central High Street: - a) the area bounded by Margett Street, Corbett Street, Telegraph Street and Denmark Road, and - b) the area bounded by Harlestones Road, Lyles Road and Lambs Lane - 1-6e Within this central area, the "core street" (the red line in Figure 11), including the most popular destinations for business, leisure and recreation, is the part of High Street between the Fire Station near Margett Street and the Chequers public house at Denmark Road, and the "centre" can be regarded as the site of the old Post Office, approximately half-way along this core street. - 1-6f The priority within the centre is safe pedestrian, mobility scooter, push-chair and cycle movement and discouragement of unnecessary access by vehicles.
+While impractical to pedestrianise, reducing the speed limit in the core to 20mph is an objective. - 1-6g Making the centre more accessible to outlying residents requires increased provision of formal and informal car-parking, charging points, secure cycle storage, community transport scheme, and public transport bus stops at/near the main entry points to the central area to reduce traffic. - 1-6h Through traffic will remain an issue, requiring more controlled pedestrian crossings, improved pavements and a 20mph limit within the streets of the village centre.